HUMSI — Human Security Initiative

 Apr 15, 2026

 Bloomberg Law reporters observed 55 bond hearings across five states in February and March 2026, documenting an overwhelmed immigration court system handling three times more bond requests than the previous year.
 Immigration judges approved bond in only 15 of 55 cases.
-Legal reinterpretations by the Trump administration and recent appeals court decisions have made it significantly harder for detainees to secure release, with judges citing lack of jurisdiction and setting historically high bond amounts ranging from legal minimums to $40,000.
+Legal reinterpretations by the Trump administration and recent appeals court decisions made it significantly harder for detainees to secure release, with judges citing lack of jurisdiction and setting historically high bond amounts ranging from legal minimums to $40,000.
+ICE was holding at least 60,000 people monthly.
 Many detainees had deep U.S. ties including citizen children and spouses, yet faced months or years in custody while awaiting case adjudication.

 ICE arrests surge in upstate New York under Trump administration